SreejaBethu/sreejabethu/README.md

 # 👋 Hi there!
 I'm **Sreeja Bethu**

-## 🎯 **Data Analyst | Aspiring Business Analyst | Insight-Driven Storyteller**
+## 🎯 **Data Analyst | AI-Powered Automation Builder | LLMs + BI + Strategy**

 I'm passionate about transforming data into actionable insights that drive strategic decisions and measurable outcomes.
+Passionate about data storytelling, AI automation, and solving business problems using large language models, dashboards, and ETL workflows.
 With a strong foundation in both data analytics and business understanding, I specialize in uncovering trends, solving real-world problems, and helping organizations make data-backed decisions.

 I enjoy working with large datasets, building dashboards, and generating reports that speak the language of business.
 From cleaning raw data to visualizing key metrics, I make sure every data point counts.